Order of the Day: CSS Properties

 I couldn’t find a lot that has been written on this subject.
 Perhaps it’s absolute minutiae.
 Perhaps CSS developers have more important things to worry about.

-Doug Bowman spent a paragraph on it 4 years ago.
+Doug Bowman spent a paragraph on it in 2005.
 Makes me wonder if his approach has evolved or stayed mostly the same.

 CSS Property Order Convention by Neatly Sliced recently advocated alphabetization.